nebhale/LoggerLogger/README.md

 LoggerLogger is intented to be a simple, lightweight, and fast logging framework for Swift-based applications.

 ## Installation
 [Carthage][c] is the easiest way to use this framework.
 [Follow the Carthage instructions][a] to add a framework to your application.
-The proper declaration for your `Carfile` is:
+The proper declaration for your `Cartfile` is:

 ```cartfile
 github "nebhale/LoggerLogger"